-The Centers for Medicare and Medicaid Services (CMS) have set forth rules on what you can and cannot do when holding events.
+The Centers for Medicare and Medicaid Services (CMS) have set forth rules on what you can and cannot do when holding Medicare educational events.
 We’ll cover the ones you need to know as we walk you through how to host a compliant educational event on Medicare.

 Listen to this article:

 Establishing Your Event

-If you’re planning on hosting an educational event, first, review your motivation for putting on the presentation.
+If you’re planning on hosting a Medicare educational event, first, review your motivation for putting on the presentation.

 Affairs like these serve to inform Medicare beneficiaries about Medicare Advantage, Part D, or other Medicare programs.
 During them, you cannot market specific plans.
-If marketing is your goal, you must hold and follow CMS’s guidelines for a sales event.
+If marketing is your goal, you must hold and follow CMS’ guidelines for a sales event.

-As for the when and where, these gatherings must be held in a public venue.
+As for the when and where, educational events must be held in a public venue.
 Under no circumstance should you hold them in in-home or one-on-one settings.

-You may advertise prospective enrollee educational events via most forms of marketing, including newspaper and radio ads, flyers, and direct mailers.
+You can advertise these events via most forms of marketing, including newspaper and radio ads, flyers, and direct mailers.
 However, there are a couple guidelines you must follow when marketing educational events: